Ian-Joseph/CleanCity/Tests/test-cases.md

 2. Open the user activity report.

 **Expected Result:**  The report displays user activities such as logins, posts, pickups, or other tracked actions.

+**Atual Result:**  The system does not provide user activity reports.

 ---